andreacipriani/andreacipriani.github.io/_projects/memore.md

 Also, tech support for Health and Fitness is constantly evolving and had its highest peak during the pandemic.
 From roughly a million of people cycling at home on their Peloton, to folks like [Bryan Johnson](https://en.wikipedia.org/wiki/Bryan_Johnson) pushing the limits by tracking every conceivable health parameter to keep their biological age as low as possible.
 Lastly, the boom of genAI has brought life coaching and therapy among the most common examples where LLMs could do a great job into guiding us to do the right things.

-Generally, I think that we are still missing the opportunity of collecting the most important data, the data about ourselves and our life.
+Despite all of this, I think that we are still missing the opportunity of collecting the most important data, the data about ourselves and our life.
 While wearables started collecting some of it, mostly related to fitness and health, and [whoop](https://www.whoop.com/) brought data analysis and coaching to the next level, there is still plenty of important metrics that we are missing, some of which require manual data entry and are hard to track.

 One example is your daily mood, one of the key metrics you want to optimize for.
 Apple has recently added a feature for tracking it in the Health app, but it doesn't look like they found a way of making this an engaging experience yet.